 It passed Hermes returning to Mount Olympus, a flaming Firebird, and the imagination of a young boy taking flight.

-It passed through galaxies of gravitational planets where insect civilizations rose and fell as dust and the stars were too numerous for any sane person to count.
+It passed through galaxies of minute planets where insect civilizations rose and fell as dust and the stars were too numerous for any sane person to count.

 Jules sipped his rum and tonic by the pool on the rooftop.
 Fairy tales.